How to Start an LLC in North Carolina: Step-by-Step Guide

 • You may receive more marketing or junk mail from companies that purchase public mailing lists from the Secretary of State.

-• If you’re served legal papers, your family, friends, and neighbors may witness this, which can be embarrassing.
+• If you’re served legal papers, your family, friends, and neighbours may witness this.

 • Anytime you move, you’ll have to update your mailing address with the Secretary of State and pay applicable fees.